idaholab/moose/framework/doc/content/source/kernels/FunctionDiffusion.md

 ## Overview

 !style halign=left
 The `FunctionDiffusion` object represents a Laplacian operator term with a function coefficient for scalar field variables.
 This term is

 \begin{equation}
-  f(\mathbf{r}, t) \nabla^2 u
+  f(\mathbf{r}, t) \nabla^2 v
 \end{equation}

 where

-- $u$ is a scalar field solution variable, and
+- $v$ is a scalar field solution variable, and
 - $f(\mathbf{r}, t)$ is a scalar function serving as a coefficient.

+Note that the [!param](/Kernels/FunctionDiffusion/v) parameter is optional.
+If no variable is entered there, then the kernel's nonlinear variable will be used in the operator as usual.

 ## Example Input File Syntax